GabrielMoreau/uvmat-doc/help/README.md

  | Civ1_V_tps | (nb_tps_1,nb_subdomain_1) | tps weights for y vel component |
  | Civ1_W_tps | (nb_tps_1,nb_subdomain_1) | tps weights for z vel component |

-*dimensions:*
+*dimensions*:

-* nb_vec_1= nbre of vectors measured by PIV
+- nb_vec_1= nbre of vectors measured by PIV
-* nb_coord=2 or 3 is the dimension of space
+- nb_coord=2 or 3 is the dimension of space
-* nb_bounds=2 represents the lower and upper bound of each coordinate
+- nb_bounds=2 represents the lower and upper bound of each coordinate
-* nb_subdomain_1 is the number of subdomqins used for patch
+- nb_subdomain_1 is the number of subdomqins used for patch
-* nb_tps_1 maximum number of tps centres in subdomains
+- nb_tps_1 maximum number of tps centres in subdomains
-* For civ2, all indices _1 are replaced by _2
+- For civ2, all indices _1 are replaced by _2
-* *List of constants, old CIVx conventions:*
+- *List of constants, old CIVx conventions*:
-* nb_coord: =2 for PIV in a plane, =3 for PIV in a volume.
+- nb_coord: =2 for PIV in a plane, =3 for PIV in a volume.
-* nb_dim: =2 for the usual 2 component PIV, =3 for 3 component PIV (stereoscopic or volume).
+- nb_dim: =2 for the usual 2 component PIV, =3 for 3 component PIV (stereoscopic or volume).
-* constant_pixcm: =1 for a simple linear calibration provided by the scaling factors pixcmx and pixcmy, =0 otherwise.
+- constant_pixcm: =1 for a simple linear calibration provided by the scaling factors pixcmx and pixcmy, =0 otherwise.
-* pixcmx: scale pixel/space unit (cm by default) along the x direction (only if constant_pixcm=1).
+- pixcmx: scale pixel/space unit (cm by default) along the x direction (only if constant_pixcm=1).
-* pixcmy: scale pixel/space unit (cm by default) along the y direction (only if constant_pixcm=1).
+- pixcmy: scale pixel/space unit (cm by default) along the y direction (only if constant_pixcm=1).
-* absolut_time_T0: time elapsed since the time origin of the series (the mean time for the two images of the pair is taken).
+- absolut_time_T0: time elapsed since the time origin of the series (the mean time for the two images of the pair is taken).
-* dt: time interval between the two images of the pair.
+- dt: time interval between the two images of the pair.
-* absolut_time_T0_2: same as absolute_time_T0 for the fields obtained by the second iteration (civ2), using a possibly different image pair.
+- absolut_time_T0_2: same as absolute_time_T0 for the fields obtained by the second iteration (civ2), using a possibly different image pair.
-* dt2: same as dt for the fields obtained by the second iteration (civ2).
+- dt2: same as dt for the fields obtained by the second iteration (civ2).
-* hart: =1 if the Hart option has been used for processing (see ref.???), =0 otherwise.
+- hart: =1 if the Hart option has been used for processing (see ref.???), =0 otherwise.
-* civ: =1 if a civ1 operation has been performed (=0 if the field is not obtained from an image pair).
+- civ: =1 if a civ1 operation has been performed (=0 if the field is not obtained from an image pair).
-* fix: =1 if a fix1 operation has been performed.
+- fix: =1 if a fix1 operation has been performed.
-* patch: =1 if a patch1 operation has been performed.
+- patch: =1 if a patch1 operation has been performed.
-* civ2: =1 if a civ2 operation has been performed.
+- civ2: =1 if a civ2 operation has been performed.
-* fix2:=1 if a fix2 operation has been performed.
+- fix2:=1 if a fix2 operation has been performed.
-* patch2: =1 if a Patch2 operation has been performed.
+- patch2: =1 if a Patch2 operation has been performed.
-* patch_nx: number of grid points in the x direction for the patch field.
+- patch_nx: number of grid points in the x direction for the patch field.
-* patch_ny: number of grid points in the y direction for the patch field.
+- patch_ny: number of grid points in the y direction for the patch field.
-* ro_patch: smoothing coefficient rho used for patch.
+- ro_patch: smoothing coefficient rho used for patch.
-* patch2_nx: number of grid points in the x direction for the patch2 field.
+- patch2_nx: number of grid points in the x direction for the patch2 field.
-* patch2_ny: number of grid points in the y direction for the patch2 field.
+- patch2_ny: number of grid points in the y direction for the patch2 field.
-* ro2_patch: smoothing coefficient rho used for patch2.
+- ro2_patch: smoothing coefficient rho used for patch2.
-* *List of field variables (old CIVx conventions):* a set of velocity vectors is defined by a 1D array of position coordinates x, y, and z for 3D civ, and a corresponding array for each of the velocity components u, v, and w for 3C civ.
+- *List of field variables (old CIVx conventions)*: a set of velocity vectors is defined by a 1D array of position coordinates x, y, and z for 3D civ, and a corresponding array for each of the velocity components u, v, and w for 3C civ.
   The field is therefore defined on an arbitrary set of point, without restriction to a regular mesh.
   Additional arrays are used to keep track of the quality of the PIV process leading to each vector.
   The image correlation maximum is represented by vec_C (a real number between 0 and 1).